Calvin-CS/TSGL/readMeLinux.txt

 3).
 Next, download the freetype library (see the "MISSING LIBRARIES?" section for a link to the download page).

-4).
-Unzip and cd into the downloaded freetype folder.
+4). cd into your Downloads folder; Unzip and cd into the downloaded freetype folder.
+(Open up the file explorer, go into Downloads, right click on freetype-2.6.tar.bz2, click "Extract Here" and cd from a terminal into the extracted folder).

 5).
 Type "./configure" and hit enter.